Mirjan Damaška: Biography

-By his scientific work, he greatly contributed shaping of the modern comparative law.
-He is considered one of the most innovative and the most influential scientists in a comparative approach to the study of legal institutes in the sphere of criminal proceedings and evidence law in the last three decades.
-Among numerous works, studies, researches and lectures, he wrote thirteen books.
 His book The Faces of Justice and State Authority (1986) is considered to be his most significant work.
 This book is one of the most important works in the sphere of comparative criminal proceedings in the last century.
 It made a great impact on the observation and the understanding of different legal systems and warned on the importance of relations between a culture of a society and a way in which certain societies solve disputes.
 It was translated on several other languages.
 He also wrote other significant works: the Defendant's Testimony as Evidence in a Modern Criminal Proceedings (1962), the Dictionary of Criminal Law and Proceedings (co-author, 1966), the Comparative Law (1988), the Evidence Law Adrift (1997).
 He published various works in foreign magazines, mainly in the sphere of criminal law and proceedings, civil proceedings, legal history, comparative law and theory of law.

 Damaška was an advisor to several Croatian governments in relations with the International Criminal Tribunal for the former Yugoslavia and the International Court of Justice in the Hague.
 He was named a special advisor to the prime minister Ivo Sanader in 2010, and a Croatian agent before the International Court of Justice, where he led a team of Croatian and British lawyers in the case Croatia vs. Serbia.